cmgoffena13/cmgoffena13/README.md

  ![Git](https://img.shields.io/badge/-Git-F05032?style=flat&logoColor=white&logo=git)

  ### ☎️ How to Reach Me
- - Current email is attached to my profile
- - Send me a message on LinkedIn!
+ - Current email is attached to my profile or you can send me a message on LinkedIn!

 <br>
 <small><small>Logos by <a href="https://icons8.com">Icons8</a> & <a href="https://simpleicons.org/">SimpleIcons</a></small></small>